larswolters98/laravel-mailgun-bulk-emails/README.md

-# Sending bulk emails in Laravel 10 using the Mailgun API example
+# Laravel & Mailgun bulk email sending

-This is an example on how to send bulk emails in Laravel using the Mailgun API.
+This is an example on how to send bulk emails in Laravel 10 using the Mailgun API.
 The problem with queueing bulk emails is that you can't use the `Mail::queue()` method because it will create a new job for each email.
 This will cause the queue to grow very fast and eventually crash.